Patient Leaflet Updated 05-Jun-2018 | Dermal Laboratories Limited

 6. Further information

-1. WHAT GLUTAROL IS AND WHAT IT IS USED FOR
+1. WHAT EXTEROL IS AND WHAT IT IS USED FOR

 Take special care when using this product:

-This product can be used during pregnancy and while breast feeding.
+Exterol can be used during pregnancy and while breast-feeding.
 The ingredients have been in widespread use in this and similar preparations for many years, without reports of problems.
 However, safety trials have not been conducted.

 Driving and using machinery